a-h/templ/docs/README.md

 templ watch, and tailwind watch.
 After using ^C, it stops all of them.
 Air will rebuild the site and restart the http server after making a change in a file.
 To see this change, you will still need to refresh in your browser.

-If you notice that, for example, you change a tailwind class, air restarts the server, and you don't see a change, this is relatively normal.
-It's not clear what's to blame here, but make sure cache is disabled in your browser's dev tools (under the Network tab).
+Make sure cache is disabled in your browser's dev tools (under the Network tab).
 Browsers want to cache things like css files and it's tricky to debug.

-If air doesn't play right for you, you can still use `npm run start`, stop it, and start it again between changes.

 As of v0.2.543, templ in watch mode will generate .txt files, and after the interrupt, templ will delete those .txt files.
 You will see templ telling you this after you stop it.

+SSG is an additional challenge for air because there are three factors at play: the templ compiler, the tailwindcss compiler, and the actual go program that wants to spit out html files.
+Air is responsible for rerunning the SSG program.
+It seems like the order of events makes air inconsistent.
+If you're having issues with `npm run dev`, you can still use `npm run start` and restart the process when you're ready to see your changes.